 It is maybe worth to mention at the beginning, that M16 Eagle nebula was discovered neither by Messier nor by Herschel (as usual 🙂 ), but by Jean-Philippe de Chéseaux in 1745 or 1746.
-This region of active star formation is about 7,000 light years away.
+This region of active star formation is about 7,000 light years away, and contains well known feature – Pillars of Creation.
 The young star cluster associated with nebula has approximately 8100 stars, and its brightest star has an apparent magnitude of 8.24mag, so it is easy target for binoculars.
 This star (HD 168076) is about 80 times more massive than our Sun and its luminosity is about 1 million times that of the Sun.
-The cluster’s age is estimated to 1-2 million years.
+The cluster’s age is about 1-2 million years.

 The total exposure time was 115 minutes in 5 and 2 minutes subframes.
 I am pretty happy with the result.
-Despite very low altitude (about 20 degrees above horizon) quite a lot of detail was captured.
+Despite very low altitude (about 20 degrees above horizon) data contains quite a lot of detail.
 When I first saw Pillars of Creation image by HST (it was over 20 years ago) I actually have not dreamt that at some day astronomy amateurs can take images as they take today.
 World is becoming smaller, but apparently space as well 🙂

 Image technical data: Date: July, 3 2018 Location: Nieborowice, Poland Telescope: Meade ACF 10" Corrector: AP CCDT67 Camera: QHY163M, gain 100 Mount: SW EQ6 Guiding: SW 80/400 + ASI290MM Exposure: Ha 115 minutes in 5 and 2 minute subs Conditions: seeing average-good, transparency average